WaterSloth4431/IFA_co10_Escape/readme.txt

 	- discord rich presence script
 		- added functionality with this mod https://gist.github.com/ConnorAU/b44448714e7ac46715d6959be8dd4240
 		- gets map name, and number of players, status updates upon escape start

 	- Intro script
-		- personalized to 509th server
-		- will most likely remove or edit for others use

 	- Time manager script
 		- checks for night time and skips to morning
-			- dawn and dusk time need to be manually set in scripts/timemanager.sqf

 - Suggestions
 	- turn add nvg and tws scope param off, or it will add nvg's to your ww2 dudes -_-